NavireGALR/Navire/README.md

 logbook
 -> My professional website, using all my knowledge learned during the lockdown.
 It may have some security and structure issues but i think it's not far from a professional standard.
 I used Bootstrap for the graphic parts.
+/!\ WARNING /!\ There is no model repository in this github for obvious security reasons.
+Pls contact the webmaster @logbook-ederhy.fr/contact.php to access this repository

 #scritp_utile
 -> Useful script to add later or not ^^